 Hello and welcome.
-I’m a compassionate and culturally responsive therapist who practices trauma informed care.
+I’m a compassionate and culturally responsive coach and therapist.
 I aim to cultivate a space for radical honesty.
 A space where you’re encouraged to discover your own wholeness.

-While talk therapy certainly leads to insight and awakening, it’s also helpful to develop a compassionate connection to your body.
+Sharing your story with an empathetic listener certainly can lead to insight and awakening.
+And it’s also helpful to develop a compassionate connection to your body.
 I’ll guide you with practices that help expand your awareness and access the body’s innate wisdom.
-Incorporating mindfulness practices during sessions can help you feel more grounded and centered.
+Incorporating mindfulness practices during sessions helps with feeling more grounded and centered.

 Please reach out with questions or to schedule a consult.
 I look forward to connecting!